apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 self.loadLaunchDetails(forceReload: true)
 ```

-Now, run the application.
+Run the application.
 When you book or cancel a trip, the application will fetch the updated state and update the UI with the correct state.
 When you go out and back in, the cache will be updated with the most recent state, and the most recent state will display.

-This works well - but it could be more efficient.
-Stick around for the next section to find out how you might be able to avoid that second network fetch altogether!

-## Summary

-In this section you learned how to add adjust a request, including adding an authentication header, before the request hits the network.

-In the next section, you'll learn more about how to get details in a reusable fashion and how to work with the cache directly in [Fragments and Cache Manipulation](./tutorial-fragments-and-cache).
+This works well, but it could be more efficient.
+In the [next section](./tutorial-fragments-and-cache/), you'll learn more about how to get details in a reusable fashion and how to work with the cache directly.